BRL-CAD/ova/VM-user-home-files/README.txt

 Configuration Notes
 ===================

-The Chromium browser has BRL-CAD links on the bookmarks tool bar.
+The Chromium browser (applications | Internet | Chromium Web Browser) has BRL-CAD links on the bookmarks tool bar.

-The "brlcad-svn" directory has the brlcad/trunk current as of 2013-11-18 (r58556) and there is a "brlcad-build" directory which was used for a successful trunk build, 'make regress', 'make test', and 'sudo make install'.
-It was then cleaned with 'make clean' but the configuration files are still in place.
-The directory is ready to use as described in the "README-brlcad-development.txt" file.
+The "brlcad-svn-trunk" directory has the brlcad/trunk current as of 2014-02-27 (r60001).

+The "brlcad-build" directory has a configured and tested build followed by a "make clean" command, but the configuration files are still in place.
+The "README-brlcad-development.txt" file describes a recommended configuration and build sequence for use inside the build directory.

-The successful trunk build is installed in the default location (/usr/brlcad/dev-7.24.1), and the PATH and MANPATH reflect that location.
+The successful trunk build is installed in the default location (/usr/brlcad/dev-7.24.1).
+The PATH and MANPATH reflect that location, and Chromium has links to the installed BRL-CAD documentation.

 gcc/g++ version 4.7.2 is installed, as is CMake 2.8.9.